The Pilot Edition

 “I just felt so lost as an individual and as a person, I didn’t know who I was anymore because I couldn’t.
 I wasn’t doing what I was felt like I was born to do”.

-Many of us may feel, to a greater or lesser extent, that we’re sitting on the side-lines of our own lives.
+Many of us may feel, to a greater or lesser extent, that we’ve been sitting on the side-lines of our own lives.
 Hopefully we’ve benefitted from extra time to reflect and re-asses just as much as we’ve had the opportunity to consider our values and, for the fortunate ones, cherish time with family that prior to the crisis, may never have happened.
-But that nagging worry of ‘what next?’ remains.
+But that nagging worry of ‘what now, what next?’ remains.

 “When I was playing, I was alive and happy I could really express myself…but when I wasn’t going out and performing, I felt like I didn’t have anything to talk about”